Mongol invasions of Korea: Third Mongol invasion of Korea and treaty (July 1235 – April 1239)

 By late 1233, Güyük and Prince Alchidai had defeated Puxian Wannu and in early 1234, conquered the Jin dynasty.
 In the kurultai of 1235, Ögedei Khan gave orders to attack Goryeo, Southern Song, the people west of the Volga, and to push to the edge of Kashmir.

 In the summer of 1235, Mongol troops raided Goryeo.
 Defenses were put up around Ganghwa Island and the people of the Southern Capital (modern Seoul) and Gwangju were ordered to evacuate to the island.
 By late 1235, Mongol and Eastern Jurchen troops under the command of Tanqut-Batur had taken Yonggang, Hamjong, Samdŭng, and Haep'yong (modern Sangju).
 In the spring of 1236, Mongol troops moved south and took Hwangju, Sinju, and Anju.
 By wintertime, the Mongols had reached as far south as the Southern Capital and penetrated Cheongju.

 Goryeo did not attempt to field an army against the Mongols and instead decentralized its army and initiated guerilla warfare through the use of Sambyeolcho units.
-This was a deliberate policy following a review of Koryös fortunes in fielding large armies against the Mongols during the first years of the conflict.
+This was a deliberate policy due to the experiences of fielding large armies against the Mongols during the first years of the conflict.
 Historian Remco Breuker notes that despite Koryo's long standing tradition of military excellence, Koryö repeatedly lost large battles against Mongol forces.
-In 1231, while going north, the Three Armies, the backbone of the Koryö military, narrowly escaped defeat when they were attacked by surprise by a Mongol army.

-The presence of the skilled (and irregular) fighters of Jin general Yugexia saved the day.
-It was felt - and borne out by the results - that engaging the Mongols with a large army was potentially disastrous, while centuries of small-scale frontier warfare in the north had taught Koryö frontier commanders (as well as the local population) that small, mobile units of elite fighters were much harder to detect and to defeat, especially when faced with the equally mobile Mongol warriors.
-Of all the battles and confrontations of which there are still records extant, only those executed by mobile units (in the case of offensive actions) or by defenders entrenched in (mountain) fortresses (in the case of defensive actions) were successful against the Mongols.
+In 1231, while going north, the Three Armies, the backbone of the Koryö military, narrowly escaped defeat when they were surprise attacked by a Mongol army.
+The presence of the skilled irregular fighters of Jin general Yugexia saved the day.
+The Korean leadership concluded that engaging the Mongols with a large army was potentially disastrous.
+Centuries of small-scale frontier warfare in the north had taught Koryö frontier commanders (as well as the local population) that small, mobile units of elite fighters were much harder to detect and to defeat, especially when faced with the equally mobile Mongols.
+According to all extant records, of all the battles and confrontations, only offensives executed by Goryeo mobile units and defensive actions by defenders entrenched in (mountain) fortresses were successful against the Mongols.